jenkinsci/customizable-header-plugin/README.md

 include a link to some other site.
 Css already takes care to make the link properly styled.

 ## Application links and favorites
 The plugin allows to configure additional links that are accessible via a button to the left of the logo.
+Users can define their personal links in their settings.

 When the [Favorite Plugin](https://plugins.jenkins.io/favorite) is installed, your personal favorites will be added as well to this menu.